Ticket type: Seat reservation

 3. What if the train is full and I haven’t booked a seat reservation?

-Unless seat reservations are obligatory for your train, you are always allowed to board.
+Unless seat reservations are obligatory for your train, you are still allowed to board and stand until you can find a seat.

 4. I booked a seat but I missed my train, can I take the next one?